devops329/devops/instruction/introduction/introduction.md

 ## Software delivery goals

-Regardless if your role is an application engineer, site reliability engineer, or platform engineer, you all share the same primary goals in order to deliver software to the customer.
+Application, devops, site reliability, or platform engineers all share the same primary goals.

 1. Optimize customer satisfaction, velocity, scalability, and cost.
 1. Treat testing, deployment, and management as a programming problem.